weaveworks/clusters-config/eksctl-clusters/README.md

 # eksctl-clusters
 This directory contians scripts, templates, flux configuration, and clusters created by eksctl.

-## Request a cluster:
-1. Clone the repo
-1. Run the following command to generate the cluster directory:
-    ```bash
-      ./eksctl-clusters/scripts/request-cluster.sh --cluster-name <CLUSTER_NAME>
-    ```

-### Notes on requesting a cluster:
--

-## How do we manage clusters?
-1. Each cluster/envirinment has its own branch.
-1. The cluster directory contains:
-    - eksctl cluster configurations.
-    - management directory, where all flux, gitops, other apps files will live.
-1. Clusters branch and directory will be created automatically after a user request a cluster.

-## Cluster config file:
-- All values are set and you shouldn't change any.
-- You can review the cluster's configuration before you push changes to the cluster branch. `./clusters/${CLUSTER_NAME}/eksctl-cluster.yaml`

 ## Structure:
 - [apps](./apps/) where we keep apps config files.